 - Artificial Human: Mushashi was specifically (re)created for the sport.
 It is speculated that Wild Bill may be one too.

 - Back in the Saddle: The entire point of Legendary Bahadurs expansion.
 Final Boss and Shona Carano in particular, as they are both introduced as retired Aristos in the booklet packed with the base game.

 - Blinded by the Light: The blinded state is called Dazzled.
 Prysm utilizes light in particular.

-- Blood Sport: Every Aristo has a Contender rifle on them, but many also bring shotguns, sniper rifles, swords, claws...
+- Blood Sport: All Aristos have a Contender rifle on them, but many also bring shotguns, sniper rifles, swords, claws...